La Défense: History

 The Grande Arche is the central and defining building of La Défense.
 It is, with the Arc de Triomphe de l'Étoile and the Arc de Triomphe du Carrousel, the third arch on the Historical Axis of Paris.

-La Défense is named after the statue La Défense de Paris by Louis-Ernest Barrias, which was erected in 1883 to commemorate the soldiers who had defended Paris during the Franco-Prussian War.
+La Défense takes its name from the statue La Défense de Paris by Louis-Ernest Barrias, which was erected in 1883 to commemorate the soldiers who defended Paris during the Franco-Prussian War.

 In September 1958, the Public Establishment for Installation of La Défense (EPAD) buildings (of which the Esso Tower was the first) were constructed and began to slowly replace the city's factories, shanties, and even a few farms.
 The Centre of New Industries and Technologies (CNIT) was built and first used in 1958.
 These "first generation" skyscrapers were all very similar in appearance, limited to a height of 100 m.
 In 1966, the Nobel Tower was the first office skyscraper built in the area.
 In 1970, the RER line A railway was opened from La Défense to Étoile.
 In 1974, a contract for a Défense-Cergy high-speed hovercraft train was signed and soon abandoned.

 In the early 1970s, in response to great demand, a second generation of buildings began to appear, but the economic crisis in 1973 nearly halted all construction in the area.
 A third generation of towers began to appear in the early 1980s.
 The biggest shopping centre in Europe (at the time), the Quatre Temps, was created in 1981.
 In 1982, the EPAD launched the Tête Défense competition to find a monument to complete the Axe historique, which eventually led to the construction of Grande Arche at the west end of the quarter.
 During the same period, hotels were constructed, the CNIT was restructured, and in 1992, Line 1 of the Paris Métro was extended to La Défense, which made the area readily accessible to more of the city.

 On Bastille Day 1990, French electronic composer Jean-Michel Jarre staged an ambitious concert at the site, using the Grande Arche and three of the area's towers as projection screens, and building a pyramidal stage above the road.
 The free concert, titled Paris la Défense, attracted two million spectators, stretching all the way back to the Arc de Triomphe.
 This beat Jarre's own previous world record for the largest attendance for a musical concert.
 After Jean Michel Jarre, German DJ Sash! and the singer La Trec set the video clip for their song Stay at La Défense in 1997.